tazia-abdool/Genealogy_Research/README.md

 Task 1: The data exists inside directories and folders with an inconsistent naming schema.
 Data must be scraped from this source.
   Challenges:
     - Data must be scraped in such a way that it does not stress the source server
-    - Data volume is unknown
+    - Data volume is large- need to scrape to a cloud location

 Task 2: Once PDF & Jpeg files are retreived, text recognition must be applied to make the data mine-able